White Paper

 Average breach notifications in Europe

-European authorities issued approximately EUR 1.2 billion in GDPR fines in 2025 alone (DLA Piper, January 2026).
-The EU AI Act adds AI-specific risk classification and transparency requirements.
+European authorities issued approximately EUR 1.2 billion in GDPR fines in 2025 alone (DLA Piper, January 2026), and enforcement has continued into 2026.
+The EU AI Act has moved into its first prohibition and obligation milestones.
 In the U.S., state-level privacy laws continue to multiply.
 Australia issued its first civil penalties under the Privacy Act in 2025.

 Every AI query against regulated data creates a compliance surface.
 Local AI deployment eliminates the international data transfer question entirely.